Plowsharing Crafts, Where your purchase makes a difference!

 The original store, now at 6271 Delmar has been in the University City Loop since 1987.
 In 2002, we opened a second store, this one in the Kirkwood community located at 151 W. Jefferson.
 This site was used for two years, at which time the store moved two doors east to its current location at 137 W. Jefferson.
-In 2013, we expanded again, to 224 N. Main in Edwardsville, IL and hired an additional manager for our Delmar Loop location.
+In 2016, we opened our newest store at 1228 Town and Country Crossing Drive.
 Plowsharing Crafts also sponsors off-site sales at conventions and churches around the area, and we are always looking for more opportunities to connect with groups interested in hosting a sale.

 Plowsharing Crafts is in partnership with Ten Thousand Villages, the oldest and largest Fair Trade organization in North America.
 A large percentage of our inventory comes from Ten Thousand Villages which works with over 60,000 artisans in 30 different countries and has a network of over 100 stores in the US.
 We also work with approximately 30 other Fair Trade vendors, including SERRV, Global Crafts, UPAVIM, Mountcastle International, Venus Imports, and Equal Exchange, with products from an additional 15 countries.
 Each of our vendors is committed to Fair Trade and conforms to the principles as laid out on our Fair Trade page.